jmagrippis/johnnify/src/routes/learn/nextjs-to-sveltekit/[slug]/chapters/4-layouts-and-pages.md

 ## Nested routing

-SvelteKit uses file-system routing where folders are used to create nested routes.
-Each folder represents a route segment that maps to a URL segment.
+Much like Next.js, SvelteKit uses file-system routing where how we've nested our directories in `src/routes` reflects the URLs our app will be responding to!